skaija/susan-testing/Test/APIs/1-routing-api/1-graphiql/index.md

 3) For Mac OSX you can use desktop version: [GraphiQL app](https://github.com/skevy/graphiql-app)

-All options work similarly and UI looks more or less like this:
+All options work similarly and UI looks more or less like this (ChromeiQL extension):

 ![GraphiQL](./1GraphiQL.PNG)